 Claire enjoys treating a variety of conditions, ages and activity levels, from acute sports injuries to pregnant mamas, paediatrics, and everything in between!
-She has continued her education through post-graduate training in Advanced Orthopaedic Manual & Manipulative Physiotherapy (Level 3) and has a special interest in the treatment of running and sport related injuries, hip and pelvic pain, knee pain, postpartum and pelvic floor rehab, whiplash/car accidents and neck pain, pre/post surgical rehab, nerve pain and TMJ disorders.
+She has continued her education through post-graduate training in Advanced Orthopaedic Manual & Manipulative Physiotherapy (Level 3) and has a special interest in the treatment of running and sport related injuries, hip and pelvic pain, knee pain, pre/postnatal and pelvic floor rehab, whiplash/car accidents and neck pain, surgical rehab, nerve pain and TMJ disorders.
 Claire accepts direct billing to most insurance companies, and ICBC.

 The Best Physio in Squamish, Sports Physiotherapy, Pelvic Floor Physiotherapy Squamish

 A pelvic floor physiotherapy session will include a detailed assessment of your posture, pelvic, hip and lumbar mechanics/strength and will usually include an internal exam to assess pelvic floor muscle strength and tone.
 Common conditions include bowel and bladder dysfunction (urinary incontinence, fecal incontinence, urinary frequency/urgency), pelvic organ prolapse, painful sex conditions, prenatal and postnatal pain and exercise, labour preparation/education, and pelvic girdle pain, including SI joint, hip and pubic symphysis dysfunction.
 Helping you return to sport and activity after having babies is one of Claire's passions!